Ingredion: History

 The company, which began as Corn Products Refining Co. and later as "CPC International," was founded by the merger of leading US corn refiners in 1906.
 The company was incorporated in New Jersey.
 The company began producing Argo laundry cornstarch in 1908 and began selling Mazola corn oil in 1911.

 In 1919 Corn Products acquired Canada Starch Company (now known as Casco).
 During the 1920s, the company received a patent for crystalline dextrose, sold as Cerelose, opened refining operations in South America and Mexico, and began selling chocolate-flavored malt syrup Bosco.
 In the 1930s, Corn Products expanded operations to Asia and further in South America.
 It also began selling waffle syrup under the Karo name for the first time.

 In 1958, Corn Products Refining Company merged with The Best Foods, Inc., becoming Corn Products Company.
 During the 1960s, the company expanded into Chile, Pakistan and Malaysia, and began producing high-fructose corn syrup at the Argo plant. and in 1969 it changed its name to CPC International Inc.

 In the 1970s, CPC expanded into Africa and further into South America, while in 1981 the company constructed three North American plants in Stockton, California; Winston-Salem, North Carolina; and Port Colborne, Ontario.

 In 1981, CPC formed a partnership with Texaco to produce bioethanol at a plant in Pekin, Illinois.
 In 1995, the plant was sold to Williams Companies.

 In 1984, Canada Starch Company merged with an Ontario corn refiner to become Casco.
 In 1987, the company sold its starch factories in Europe for $600 million to the Italian French sugar manufacture Eridania Béghin-Say owned by Ferruzzi and renamed Cerestar.
-Cerestar is sold in 2002 to Cargill for $1.14 billion having a turnover of $1.56 billion in 2000.
+Cerestar was sold in 2002 to Cargill for $1.14 billion having a turnover of $1.56 billion in 2000.

-The Bestfoods division of the company known for brands Maizena, Knorr, Hellmann's / Best Foods mayonnaise and Skippy Peanut Butter existed as a division from 1958 until 1997 when CPC International renaming itself Bestfoods, focusing in packaged food products, and spun-off the corn-refining business into Corn Products International.
+The Bestfoods division of the company known for brands Maizena, Knorr, Hellmann's / Best Foods mayonnaise and Skippy Peanut Butter existed as a division from 1958 until 1997 when CPC International renamed itself Bestfoods, focusing on packaged food products, and spun-off the corn-refining business into Corn Products International.

 In October 2010, CPI acquired National Starch from Dutch paints firm AkzoNobel for $1.3 billion in cash.
 It also took on pension and employee benefit liabilities.

 In 2012, the company was added to the Fortune 500 list and was renamed Ingredion.
 In 2014, Ingredion opened 14 Idea Labs, a global network of innovation centers where scientists work directly with customers.
-As of 2021, there were over 500 scientists working at 32 Idea Labs worldwide.